auser/poolparty-website/src/meta/documentation.markdown

 ====
 # high
 * define cloud start, provision, configure - what is the reason order and elements of each? / what does the bootstrap and provisioning process look like
-* what is chef? how does it work

 # med high
 * amazon terminology page